How would you feel if someone snapped their fingers and removed your misophonia?

-I combined your email responses with all the interview responses I’d received to date in My Miso Story for the question: “What is your misophonic superpower”.
+I combined your email responses with all the interview responses I’d received to date in My Miso Story to date for the question: “What is your misophonic superpower?”

 This is a great advantage in areas where you need to notice and appreciate tiny changes in the environment around you.
 Performers, artists, people who work with animals, air traffic controllers, police and military service men or women and so on could greatly benefit.

 But the results I really found fascinating though were the next four.